A unified quantum theory II: gravity interacting with Yang-Mills and spinor fields: The method of second quantization

 Since

 the bilinear form

 is skew-symmetric, non-degenerate by definition and hence symplectic, and then there is a canonical way to construct a corresponding Weyl system.

 The second method is to use a Cauchy hypersurface to define a quantum field in Fock space.
-Let us start with this method and let assume in the following that $\mc P$ is a real vector space with scalar product $\rec\spd\cdot\cdot$.
+Let us start with this method keeping in mind that our bundle is a real vector bundle.

-First we need the following lemma which was proved in \cite[Lemma 6.1]{cg:qgravity} when $u,v$ are test functions but the proof is also valid in the more general case when $u,v$ are sections with values in a complex Hilbert space though, when we apply this lemma, we shall replace the Hermitian scalar product by $\rec\spd\cdot\cdot$. \bl Let $M$ be a Cauchy hypersurface in $E$, then
+First we need the following lemma which was proved in \cite[Lemma 6.1]{cg:qgravity} when $u,v$ are test functions but the proof is also valid in the more general case when $u,v$ are sections with values in a vector space with a scalar product. \bl Let $M$ be a Cauchy hypersurface in $E$, then

-for all $u,v\in C^\un_c( E,\hat E)$, where $\nu$ is the future normal to $M$ and the scalar product is the standard scalar product in $\hat E$. \el We now define the complex Hilbert space $H_{M}$ which is used to construct the symmetric Fock space, namely, we set
+for all $u,v\in C^\un_c( E,\hat E_1)$, where $\nu$ is the future normal to $M$ and the scalar product is the standard scalar product in $\hat E_1$. \el We now define the complex Hilbert space $H_{M}$ which is used to construct the symmetric Fock space, namely, we set

-to be the complexification of the real vector space $L^2(M,\hat E)$ with the complexified scalar product
+to be the complexification of the real vector space $L^2(M,\hat E_1)$ with the complexified scalar product

-where $\spd\cdot\cdot_\Cc$ is the complexification of $\rec\spd\cdot\cdot$ in $\mc P\otimes\Cc$.
+where $\spd\cdot\cdot_\Cc$ is the complexification of $\spd\cdot\cdot$ in $\hat{\mc F}_1\otimes\Cc$.

 We denote the symmetric Fock space by $\mc F(H_{M})$.
 Let $\Theta$ be the corresponding Segal field.
 Since $G^*=-G$ we deduce from \re{5.11}, \re{5.12} and \rr{5.3}

 We can therefore define